George Stephanopoulos on ABC said that the Treasury, U.S. Treasury, could gain an additional up to $1 billion a year with gay marriage.

 DOMA was pushed back against gay marriage.

-Bill Clinton and Hillary and all the Democrats that supported DOMA back in 1997 didn't have the guts to say they were opposed to same-sex marriage because of the campaign donations that come in from the from the gay community, Hollywood particularly, but all over.
+Bill Clinton and Hillary and all the Democrats that supported DOMA back in 1997 didn't have the guts to say they were opposed to same-sex marriage because of the campaign donations that come in from the gay community, Hollywood particularly, but all over.

-They didn't have the guts to say they were opposed to same-sex marriage, so they came up with DOLMA, the Defense of Marriage Act, which defined marriage federal purposes of that between a man and a woman.
+They didn't have the guts to say they were opposed to same-sex marriage, so they came up with DOMA, the Defense of Marriage Act, which defined marriage federal purposes of that between a man and a woman.

-But DOMA, in in one sense, was pushback.
+But DOMA, in one sense, was pushback.

-Minor pushback, but nevertheless that it was.
+Minor pushback, but nevertheless, it was.

 So now we get polyamory.

-Let's go to the audio summary.
+Let's go to the audio assembly.

-You know, last night ABC has a show in primetime called Wife Swap.
+You know, last night, ABC has a show in primetime called Wife Swap.

 They do.

-They have a program Called Wife Swap.
+They have a program called Wife Swap.

-And last night, they swap a Tea Party activist with a polyamorous family.
+And last night, they swap a tea party activist with a polyamorous family.

 I'm not kidding you.